Hackdata2024/25-E404/README.md

 User Engagement: Encourages community participation by gamifying the reporting process and rewarding users for their contributions.

 # Installation
-To use Urban Solve, simply download the app from the App Store or Google Play Store and follow the on-screen instructions to set up your account.
+To use Urban Solve, simply download the app from the App Store or Google Play Store and follow the on-screen instructions to set up your account.<br />
-Step - 01:
+Step - 01:<br />
-Make sure to be in the right directory (UrbanSolve).
+Make sure to be in the right directory (UrbanSolve).<br />
 ![Screenshot (1)](https://github.com/Hackdata2024/25-E404/assets/128586763/31cc5761-5e45-47cb-bc87-313bb7d99753)
-Step - 02:
+Step - 02:<br />
-Write Command 'flutter pub get' to get all the plug-ins and packages.
+Write Command 'flutter pub get' to get all the plug-ins and packages.<br />
 ![Screenshot (2)](https://github.com/Hackdata2024/25-E404/assets/128586763/707679c2-a660-488f-b94c-65b37aa58d06)
-Step - 03:
+Step - 03:<br />
-Write Command 'flutter pub outdated' because of incomparibility of some dependencies with other dependency.
+Write Command 'flutter pub outdated' because of incomparibility of some dependencies with other dependency.<br />
-If you are still facing some isssues run 'flutter pub get' again.
+If you are still facing some isssues run 'flutter pub get' again.<br />
 ![Screenshot (4)](https://github.com/Hackdata2024/25-E404/assets/128586763/a996cd02-e078-446c-a760-3f4f796640e6)
-Step - 04:
+Step - 04:<br />
-Write 'flutter run' to run the app on your emulator or on your physical device.
+Write 'flutter run' to run the app on your emulator or on your physical device.<br />
 ![Screenshot (6)](https://github.com/Hackdata2024/25-E404/assets/128586763/4aa40c75-d6ca-4b43-9864-f587dae70aaa)